Kaafu Atoll: Kaafu or Malé Atoll

-Kaafu is a code letter of the Thaana alphabet used in the Maldivian language, Dhivehi, assigned to one of the administrative divisions of the Maldives which is officially and traditionally known by the name Malé Atoll.
+Kaafu is a code letter of the Thaana alphabet used in the Dhivehi language assigned to one of the administrative divisions of the Maldives which is officially and traditionally known by the name Malé Atoll.
 The Thaana alphabet code names are not the names of the natural or geographical atolls of the Maldives which make up these divisions.
 These administrative divisions may consist of part of, a single or several natural atolls.

 Malé Atoll is the name of two natural atolls which form part of the administrative division of Kaafu Atoll.
 The two Malé Atolls are North Malé Atoll and South Malé Atoll which are separated by the Vaadhoo Kandu.
 Malé and Thulusdhoo are both located in North Malé Atoll.

 Geography

 The Malé or Kaafu Atoll administrative division consists of the geographic or natural atolls of North Malé Atoll, South Malé Atoll, Gaafaru Atoll and Kaashidhoo Island.
 The atolls consists of Inhabited Islands and Uninhabited Island, a definition which includes resort islands, airport islands and industrial islands.

-Although Malé, Hulhulé, Hulhumalé and Villingili are geographically part of North Malé Atoll, they are not part of the Kaafu Atoll administrative division and are part of the separate Malé City administrative division.
+Although Malé, Hulhulé, Hulhumalé and Vilimalé are geographically part of North Malé Atoll, they are not part of the Kaafu Atoll administrative division and are part of the separate Malé City administrative division.